tasmota/docs/docs/Gitpod.md

 - `platformio run -e tasmota-sensors`
 - `platformio run -e tasmota-DE`

 Compilation normally takes only a couple of minutes.
-The time it takes is directly related to the configurations you selected; the more features selected means more time is needed to compile.
+The time it takes is directly related to how many variants you build.
 When done, you will find the firmware file in the folder `/Tasmota/build_output/<variant-name>.bin/` in the Explorer (1) pane.

 <!-- ![folders](https://i.imgur.com/SEqyGy2.png) -->